Ethereum breaks past $3,000 to quadruple in value in 2021

 The U.S. dollar was broadly steady.
 [FRX/]

-Reporting by Tom Westbrook and Vidya Ranganathan; Editing by Himani Sarkar & Shri Navaratnam
+Reporting by Tom Westbrook and Vidya Ranganathan; Additional reporting by Ritvik Carvalho; Editing by Himani Sarkar, Tommy Wilkes and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.